Abdelrahman-Momen/GPS-Tracking-System/README.md

 - **Collection of Data**: Gps module is resposible of Collecting real time co-ordinates 🌎

-- **End point**: Once the distance exceeds 100m, button pressed to endicate stop position 🎌
+- **End point**: Once a button pressed it endicates a stop position 🎌

-- **Data transfer** : The collected data is being transffered to PC Via UART Protocol ⏩ 🌐
+- **Data transfer** : The collected data is being transffered to PC when it send 'U' character Via UART Protocol ⏩ 🌐

 ## Hardware Used
 - **Microcontroller ( ARM® Cortex®-M4F Based MCU TM4C123G "TivaC" ) 🀆**